warp-id/solana-trading-bot/README.md

 - Modify the buy.ts file and enter your RPC endpoint
   - Find line where it says: `ENTER RPC ENDPOINT HERE` and `ENTER RPC WEBSOCKET ENDPOINT HERE` and replace it with your endpoint
-- Install dependencies buy typing: `npm install`
+- Install dependencies by typing: `npm install`
 - Run the script by typing: `npm run buy` in terminal